Using Books to Talk to Kids about Donor Conception

 Provide narratives that offer children flexible options to describe their own situation and that acknowledge the diversity within donor conception experiences.

-Choose books that demonstrate open conversation about similarities, differences, and connections.
+Choose books that allow open conversation about similarities, differences, and connections.

 Some of my red flags: